-We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-158327) pertaining to the Phillips-Van Heusen Corporation Associates Investment Plan of our report dated June 24, 2011, with respect to the financial statements of the PVH Corporation Associates Investment Plan included in this Annual Report (Form 11-K) for the year ended December 31, 2010.
+We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-125694) pertaining to the Phillips-Van Heusen Corporation Associates Investment Plan for Residents of the Commonwealth of Puerto Rico of our report dated June 24, 2011, with respect to the financial statements of the Phillips-Van Heusen Corporation Associates Investment Plan for Residents of the Commonwealth of Puerto Rico included in this Annual Report (Form 11-K) for the year ended December 31, 2010.